chef/chef-web-docs/content/chef_compliance_phase.md

 #### Attributes

 You can also pass in Chef InSpec [attributes](https://www.inspec.io/docs/reference/profiles/) to your audit run.
-Do this by defining the attributes:

 ```ruby
 default['audit']['attributes'] = {